awsdocs/emp-user-guide/doc_source/emp-iis-packaging.md

    `-OutputDirectory` — specify the folder to which the website contents and configuration will be saved\.

+   `-DisableContent` — optional argument to export the configuration of the legacy IIS websites without exporting the web application files\.
+This command is useful when the web application files are stored on a network drive that is mapped on the server, and there is no requirement to migrate them to the modern Windows Server\.

    When you run this command, the installation of [MSDeploy](https://docs.microsoft.com/en-us/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/deploying-web-packages) provided with the EMP release and included in the `IISTools` folder will be silently installed if it is not already\.

    When the command completes, a folder is created in the output directory location that you specified\.
 The folder is called `EMP-IIS`\.
 In addition, this folder captures the Windows features that are installed on the legacy server\.